 3.2.
-Lectures, Seminars, Meetings
+Lectures, seminars, meetings

-Attend lectures and seminars for their taught modules and attend meetings with their professional practice and research supervisors and supervisory boards as arranged and prepare adequately for them, notifying their supervisor in the event of unavoidable absence.
+Attend lectures and seminars for their taught modules and attend meetings with their professional practice and research supervisors and Supervisory Panels as arranged and prepare adequately for them, notifying their supervisor in the event of unavoidable absence.

 3.3.
-Contact with Professional Practice and Research Supervisors
+Contact with professional practice and research supervisors